 The slit lamp is the core instrument of ophthalmology, and you want to be able to quickly master its use in the first month of your residency.
 We’ve collected the most high yield tips to get you examining like a pro.
 These are the hard things that all beginners struggle with.

 - Get yourself positioned before the patient. you can always raise or lower the pt’s chair to get them in position, but if the slit lamp isn’t at the right height for you, it’s much more difficult to adjust your own chair .
 I can’t tell you how many residents we see ignore personal ergonomics.
 You will regret it later when poor habits lead to neck strain, poor exams, and fatigue.
 We’ve seen many folks who, by the time of fellowship, have neuropathies and back pain.

 - Get your chair at the correct height to sit comfortably and adjust the table so you can sit up straight while looking through the oculars.

 - Never duck your head, never tilt your head, never use the slit lamp while standing.

-- I always tell the patient: “Grab these handles like you are riding a motorcycle.”
+- Instruct the patient: I always tell the patient: “Grab these handles like you are riding a motorcycle.”
 This keeps the slit lamp table super stable and safe for when you are applanating, removing sutures, etc.

-- Lastly, move the patient’s chair up or down to get the patient’s height correct.
+- Adjust the patient’s chair: Move the patient’s chair up or down to get the patient’s height correct.